si-aji/DankMaterialShell/README.md

 <details><summary><strong>Features</strong></summary>

-**tl;dr** dms can serve as AIO replacement for lock screen, notification daemon, wallpaper service, app launchers, dock, and more.

 **Core Widgets:**
 - **TopBar**: fully customizable bar where widgets can be added, removed, and re-arranged.
   - **App Launcher** with fuzzy search, categories, and auto-sorting by most used apps.